knaidu/problem-solving/linked_lists/overlapping_lists_without_cycle.md

 # Overlapping lists without cycle

 Let hI and h2 be the heads of lists Ll and L2, respectively.
-Assume that L1and L2 are well-formed, that is each consists ofafinite sequence of nodes.
+Assume that L1 and L2 are well-formed, that is each consists of a finite sequence of nodes.
 (In particular, neither list has a cycle.)

 How would you determine if there exists a node r reachable from both hI and h2 by following the next fields?
 If such a node exists, find the node that appears earliest when traversing the lists.